 Concealed Firearm Possession

 Individuals who are found carrying concealed guns will likely face criminal punishment.
-If you or someone you love has been accused of possessing a concealed firearm, contact the Milwaukee criminal defense lawyers of Kohler Hart Powell, SC at (414) 271-9595.
+If you believe that you are being unfairly prosecuted for carrying a concealed firearm, we might be able to create a case of defense for you.
+Having a criminal defense attorney for concealed firearm possession greatly increases your chances of getting the charges lowered or dropped.
+If you or someone you love has been accused of possessing a concealed firearm, contact the Milwaukee criminal defense lawyers of Hart Powell, S.C. at (414) 271-9595.

 Laws and Punishments